President and Chief Executive Officer

 He received a Bachelor of Science in Physics from the California Institute of Technology, and he holds 27 issued patents.

 Mr. Messenger joined BioVentrix in 2012 from Santa Clara, Calif.-based Guided Delivery Systems.
 He has served as Vice President for Regulatory Affairs & Quality Assurance for the percutaneous heart valve repair company since 2007.
 Prior to Guided Delivery Systems, Mr. Messenger was Vice President of Clinical and Regulatory Affairs & Quality Assurance at TriVascular from 2003 to 2007.
-Boston Scientific acquired the aortic and thoracic aneurysm repair company in 2005.
+The aortic and thoracic aneurysm repair company was acquired by Boston Scientific in 2005.
 Mr. Messenger’s experience includes obtaining approvals to initiate CE-mark clinical trials in Europe, Canada, and South America for unique heart valve technology.
-In addition, Mr. Messenger has managed a pilot clinical study in Germany and managed the successful completion of two FDA 510(k)’s for clearance of diagnostic catheters, and gained approval for the first endovascular aneurysm repair system in the United States
+In addition, Mr. Messenger has managed a pilot clinical study in Germany and managed the successful completion of two FDA 510(k)’s for clearance of diagnostic catheters, and gained approval for the first endovascular aneurysm repair system in the United States.

 He received a Bachelor of Science in Pharmacology from the University of California, Santa Barbara, and an MBA from Golden Gate University in San Francisco.